aehuynh/key-value-db/README.md

 ### Command Syntax
 Commands and arguments are split by spaces.
 Commands will not run without the correct number of arguments.

+Keys and values can be any valid string of non-whitespace characters.

 Commands do not support quotes.
 The command `SET tomato "fruit"` sets `tomato` to the value `"fruit"` which incudes the quotes.
 The command `SET "jones "` sets `"jones` to the value `"`.